nicm426/Opportunity-Zones-Simulation/README.md

 ## Overview

-This repository contains R code for the simulation study in:
+This repository contains R code for the simulation study for:

 > McWilliams, W. (2025).
 "Heterogeneous Treatment Effects in Opportunity Zone Evaluation: A Causal Forest Alternative to Regression Discontinuity."